 (around 50% of the area), Torrontés Sanjuanino and Muscat d'Alexandrie, which are often lovingly or sweetly aged.
 Furthermore, the native bright red varieties Cereza

 and Criolla Grande

-from which white or light red wines are pressed for everyday consumption.
-Red wines play a minor role and are mainly produced from the Italian varieties Barbera and Bonarda.
+representing white or light red wines for everyday consumption.
+Red wines play a subordinate role and are mainly produced from the Italian varieties Barbera and Bonarda.
 The most important producer is the cooperative Cooperativa La Riojana.